markusmoenig/Eldiron/rulesets/eldiron/v1/README.md

 It defines the initial v1 gameplay baseline with explicit tables and dice-style
-values: core attributes, Human and Warrior defaults, progression, damage kinds, weapon and armor categories, starter equipment, cooldowns, abilities, spells, audio/message hooks, and default humanoid visuals.
+values: core attributes, Human and Warrior defaults, progression, damage kinds, weapon and armor categories, starter equipment, cooldowns, abilities, spells, actions, procedural FX presets, audio/message hooks, and default humanoid visuals.

 Project-specific `Game / Rules` content is treated as an override on top of this official base.